Flushing & Locking Practices

 Adult:

-An observational study with 17 patients with TC-CICCs locked every 7 days when not in use - 10 out of 19 patients with complications (the type of complication was not specified and may not have been occlusion related (90).
+An observational study with 17 patients with tc-CICCs locked every 7 days when not in use - 10 out of 19 patients with complications (the type of complication was not specified and may not have been occlusion related (97).

 Paediatric:

-Paediatric studies included two prospective studies: (1) a small randomized controlled trial that compared prefilled and manually filled 0.9% sodium chloride locked once a day with zero occlusions in both groups in TC-CICCs (all occlusions were in TIVADs – more in the manually prepared vs prefilled syringes) (30) and (2) a large prospective study locked TC-CICCs twice a week which resulted in malfunction/occlusions being 42% of the complications (29).
-Also a small retrospective cohort study locked the device every 7 days when not in use with (9).
+Paediatric studies included two prospective studies: (1) a small randomized controlled trial that compared prefilled and manually filled 0.9% sodium chloride syringes, locked once a day had zero occlusions in both groups (occlusions in this study were noted to be in TIVADs – more in the manually prepared vs prefilled syringes) (31) and (2) a large prospective study locked tc-CICCs twice a week which resulted in malfunction/occlusions being 42% of the complications (30).
+Also a small retrospective cohort study locked the device every 7 days when not in use with 4% patients experiencing a complete occlusion (9).

 13.2 Practice Recommendation

-CNSA recommends the locking frequency of Tunneled Cuffed Centrally Inserted Central Catheters for paediatric and adult patients with cancer to include:
+CNSA recommends the locking frequency of tunneled cuffed centrally inserted central catheters (tc-CICCs) for paediatric and adult patients with cancer to include:

-• Intermittent use: lock with 0.9% sodium chloride after each use or at least once per shift (8-12 hourly) to align with patency assessment and documentation of once per shift (1,31).
+Intermittent use: lock with 0.9% sodium chloride for injection after each use or at least once per shift (8-12 hourly) to align with patency assessment and documentation of once per shift (1, 32).

-• Single lumen: lock with 0.9% sodium chloride after each use and at least weekly (90).
+Single lumen: lock with 0.9% sodium chloride for injection after each use and at least weekly (97).

-• Lock with 0.9% sodium chloride after use or at least weekly at the time of dressing replacement (1).
+Lock with 0.9% sodium chloride for injection after use or at least weekly at the time of dressing replacement (1).

 14.1 Summary of Evidence